 - splash of milk

-- 14 ounce box refrigerated Pillsbury pie crusts
+- 2 homemade pie crusts (or a 14 ounce box refrigerated pie crusts)

 - 2 tablespoons blueberry or blackberry jam